Reducing single-use plastics: Food

 Plastic is so heavily integrated into modern society and in the words of our national treasure Sir David Attenborough “It’s absurd to suggest we can do totally without plastic but there are so many areas where we use plastic without a thought”.
 My focus has been to highlight these areas in my everyday life and look at where I can minimise my use.

 I recently discovered Zero Store, a Warwickshire based zero waste pop-up shop.
-My store cupboard essentials will now come from there.
-When I next shop there I’ll take with me the jars I bought from them the last time I visited and have them refilled.
+My store cupboard essentials now come from there, and when I visit this store I will take with me the jars I bought from them the last time I visited and have them refilled.
 I also plan to buy their refillable cleaning products.

 Meat and fish

 I’ve subscribed to a monthly meat box from a local butcher.
-Whilst the items don't arrive in plastic-free packaging (the packaging is essential for food safety purposes), it is minimal / contained in less packaging than meat you can purchase from a supermarket.
+Whilst the items don't arrive in plastic-free packaging (the packaging is essential for food safety purposes), it is minimal.
 I am also looking into subscribing to a sustainably caught fish/seafood box delivery in the future, to reduce my meat consumption.

 Fruit and vegetables